fntz/fntz.github.io/_posts/2014-04-20-spray-routing-ext-extend-spray-routing.markdown

 Also in controller you have access `request` - current request.

-But if our controllers it only traits, how me pass into trait db connection, or other resourses, variables.
+But if our controllers it only traits, how me pass into trait db connection, or other resources, variables.
 I create the next solution:

 ```scala